smc/grandham/README.md

 * A module for building qr code of bibliography with a malayalagrandham link
 * Crowd sourced way for input and an approval queue interface for submissions.
 * MARC21 and MARCXML support
-* A dynamic visualisation interface for book information browsing
+* A dynamic visualization interface for book information browsing
 * proper API , and app work flow documentation

 ## Installation